What is a brake booster?

 It is not recommended to attempt brake booster replacement on your own if you are not a qualified mechanic.
 You need to secure the booster to the firewall bracket, connect it to the master cylinder, deal with the vacuum line and intake manifold, and ensure every bolt and hose clamp is secure.

 You cannot afford to fix the braking system yourself to save money.
 There's no scope for error, and even a minor mistake can cost you far more than you're willing to pay.
 Instead, take your vehicle to a trusted mechanic.

-- What would be the cost for a brake booster replacement?
+What would be the cost of a brake booster replacement?

 A brake booster replacement could cost anything from $325 to $1250.
-Labor prices typically vary from $100 to $200, and car parts might cost anywhere from $100 to $900. (or more).
-The cost is mostly determined by the brand and model of your car, as well as the labor rates of the technician.
+Labor prices typically vary from $100 to $200, and car parts might cost anywhere from $100 to $900 (or more).
+The cost is mainly determined by the brand and model of your car, as well as the labor rates of the technician.

 The Bottom Line

 In conclusion, brake boosters are essential to a vehicle's braking system.
 They reduce the force required to stop the car and increase the effectiveness of the brakes.
 If you notice any of the signs of a faulty brake booster, it is important to get it replaced as soon as possible.

 Taking your vehicle to a qualified mechanic for a brake booster replacement is best, as attempting it yourself can be dangerous and costly.